 For remote workers, they may have the rude realization that some bosses think remote work means you’re always available because you are technically “at your workplace”.
 You might even find yourself having to work outside of shift hours.
-That may put a hamper on your expectation of working remotely and traveling the world.
+That may put a hamper on your expectation of tele-commuting and traveling the world.

 As much as possible, don’t dwell on such things.

 Instead, think of where you might have gone wrong and get second opinions from your co-workers about the boss.
 You never know, maybe you’re overreacting, or your boss is just having a bad day.
 Regardless, a job is a job, and your boss is only human.
 Do your best to bring the best out of your boss.
 If that doesn’t work, just move on.